msoto5/cs42_coRSAir/README.md

 # cs42_coRSAir
 [coRSAir.c](coRSAir.c) recieve as argument a public key and obtain its modulus and exponent and saved them in *coRSAir_clavepublica.txt*.
-It also performs the Wienner attack and obtains its private key.
+It also performs the Wiener attack and obtains its private key.

 ## Getting started
 The OpenSSL library has to be installed: